If you’re a first-time memory foam mattress topper user, you may wonder, “how to put memory foam a mattress topper on the bed?”.

 No, flipping your memory foam mattress topper is counterproductive.
 Most memory foam mattress toppers only have 1 comfort layer, where you lie down and sleep.

-Flipping it to the opposite side is just wasting away your money as you won’t reap the benefits of your memory foam mattress topper.
+Flipping it to the opposite side wastes your money as you won’t reap the benefits of your memory foam mattress topper.

 But do note that there are dual-layered memory foam mattress toppers where both sides can be used as comfort layers.

-So if you have a dual-layer memory foam mattress topper, you can definitely flip it over to your preference.
-But if you only have a one-layered memory foam topper, you will just damage it and waste away your money.
+So if you have a dual-layer memory foam mattress topper, you can flip it over to your preference.
+But if you only have a one-layered topper, you will damage it and waste away your money.

 Should You Use A Mattress Pad With A Memory Foam Mattress Topper?

-Ideally speaking, no, you shouldn’t use a mattress pad with a memory foam mattress topper and any other mattress topper.
+Ideally, you shouldn’t use a mattress pad with a mattress topper or any other mattress topper.
 If you’re wondering why, let’s have a quick rundown of a mattress pad’s purpose and a mattress topper’s purpose.